Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 ⏱ 12 min read June 2026 Re ≈ 5.7 × 10⁶ 456,960 cells k-ω SST RANS

-The demonstration vehicle is a life-size seated bear (1,130 × 1,404 × 1,899 mm, sourced from Meshy AI) in 60 m/s Anchorage, Alaska wind conditions — chosen specifically because it is IP-free and carries no ITAR export-control obligations, allowing every file, result, and methodology detail to be published openly.
-OpenFOAM 13 with k-ω SST RANS on a 456,960-cell snappyHexMesh produced a baseline drag coefficient of Cd = 0.653.
-A parametric shape optimisation of the ventral belly, also designed and executed by Claude, reduced Cd to 0.593 (−9.2%), saving 14.6 kW at operating speed.
+The test case: a life-size seated bear (1,130 × 1,404 × 1,899 mm, from Meshy AI) in 60 m/s Anchorage wind — chosen because it's IP-free and ITAR-free.
+OpenFOAM 13 with k-ω SST RANS on a 456,960-cell mesh gave a baseline drag of Cd = 0.653.
+Claude's parametric belly optimization dropped it to 0.593 (−9.2%), saving 14.6 kW at speed.

 Disclaimer: This work is a technology demonstration.
 The results have not been independently validated against new experimental campaigns.
 This study should not be used for engineering design decisions without further testing and validation.